symfony/symfony-docs/contributing/code/bc.rst

 All interfaces in the ``Symfony`` namespace are **safe for use**.
 That means
 that:

-* You can safely type hint against the interface.
+* You can type hint against the interface.

-* You can safely call any of the methods provided by the interface.
+* You can call any of the methods provided by the interface.

 However:

-* You cannot safely implement the interface.
+* You cannot implement the interface.
 The interface may change, but all changes will be documented in the UPGRADE file.

-Methods tagged with ``@api`` are treated as if they belonged to an API interface.

 API Interfaces